shubhra13/FinTech/caseStudy/README.md

 ###### ***Reference image www.listenmoneymatters.com***

 2.  ***FDIC-insured up to $1 million***
-    There A Risk I Will Lose All My Money if I invest through Acrons.
-Though Acorns is also a member of the Securities Investor Protection Corporation (SIPC) which protects customers of its members for up to `$500,000`.
+    *There is a risk I will lose all my money if I invest through Acrons.* Though Acorns is also a member of the Securities Investor Protection Corporation (SIPC) which protects customers of its members for up to `$500,000`.
 However, the company is not FDIC insured except for Acorns Spend account holders, which means that if the business takes a big loss or the company goes under, then your money goes with it.
-Only users who also have Acorns Spend are protected for up to `$250,000` under the FDIC – Federal Deposit Insurance Corporation.
-This is the organization that insures bank accounts.
+Only users who are subscribed to Acorns Spend are protected for up to `$250,000` under the FDIC – Federal Deposit Insurance Corporation.

-### `Why I think that offering this product or service would benefit the company?`
+### `Why I think that offering the above products or service would benefit the company?`

 -   More Asset class means more savings with Tax Loss Harvesting
--   They could attract more intermediate and serious investors who perhaps just don’t have time to invest and manage and balance their portfolio.
+-   They could attract more intermediate and serious investors who perhaps just don’t have the time to invest and manage their portfolio.
 -   FDIC insured investment will bring more users onboard as it relieves them of the worry of a possibility of losing all their money.
-Also, today more than ever, when the market is so volatile, it would be important for them to assure their account holders for pure retention.
+Also, today more than ever, when the market is so volatile, it would be important for them to reassure their existing subscribers for better retention.

 ### `Technologies the above additional product or service will utilize and Why?`

-    Their beauty is in the simplisity.
+Their beauty is in the simplicity of investing.
 However, they lack a full-powered robo-advisor, deploying algorithms and advanced software to manage a varied portfolio of investments.
 Acorns is more like robo-advisor meets automated saving tool meets app.

 To compete with its competitors, to increase the AUM and retain to the customers who would like to do more than just get started, over time, they would have to spend some effort in making it a robust true robo-advisor by deploying algorithmic method selection of investment among many more ETFs under each asset class.
 Which will help also help them in taking advantage of TLH.

-    Also, there has to be a some amount paper work, policy changes for FDIC insurance for TLH approval and more transparency on the method investing needed.

 ----